 White House blasts 'reprehensible' Dem ad comparing Trump to bin Laden

-The White House on Thursday blasted a Democratic candidate congressional candidate over an ad comparing President Trump to Usama bin Laden.
+The White House on Thursday blasted a Democratic congressional candidate over an ad comparing President Trump to Usama bin Laden.

 Deputy Press Secretary Raj Shah told Fox News that the ad is “nothing short of reprehensible,” while calling on House Minority Leader Nancy Pelosi to denounce the “abhorrent” message.